viperconsole/viperconsole.github.io/index.md

     TODO To convert an image into data url, simply drag and drop it on the console screen.

-    If resource_name is not an empty string `""`, this image can be overriden by the player by running the console with res parameters.
+    If resource_name is defined and not empty, this image can be overriden by the player by running the console with res parameters.
 This makes it easy for users to mod the game graphics by replacing a named resource with another image.

 * `set_layer_offset(id, x, y)`
     * set a layer scrolling offset.